Isabella-Mitchell/lonely-house/README.md

 ## Milestone Project 4 - Full Stack Development

-* Lonely House is...
+* Lonely House is a holiday letting website that allows users to browse and book holiday lettings.

 * This is my Milestone Project 4 submission for Code Institute's Diploma in Web Application Development course.
-My website uses....
+Lonely House is built using Django and uses a Relational Database.
+Technologies used include HTML, CSS, Javascript, Python, Google Maps API and Stripe payments.

+* Key features include:
+  - Filters: Users can apply filters to quickly and easily find options
+  - Real-time Availability: Users can browse and select available dates (unavailable dates from exisiting bookings will be disabled).
+  - Cart & Stripe Checkout: Users can add multiple bookings to their cart and proceed to checkout with Stripe.
+  - User Profile : Users can create an account to save their contact information and view their order history
+  - Reviews: Users can create, read, update and delete reviews within their User Profile

 ## Live Project